bbauska/JS-Learn-JS/README.md

 <h3>[JSON vs XML]</h3>

 [Example ComparJSON between JSON and XML :]
->

 [JSON Data Types]
->

 [Example of Different Data Types in JSON :]

 <h3>[JSON Parse]</h3>

 [Example of JSON Parsing :]
->

 [JSON Stringify]
->

 [Example of JSON Stringification :]
->

 [JSON Objects]

 [Example of a JSON Obiect :]
->

 [JSON Arrays]
->

 [Example of a JSON Array :]
->

 [JSON Server]
->

 [Example of JSON Data from a Server :]
->

 [JSON PHP]
->

 [Example of Encoding and Decoding JSON in PHP :]
->

 [JSON HTML]
->

 [Example of Usine JSON Data in HTML :]

 <h3>[JSON JSONP]</h3>

 [Example of JSONP Request :]

-1.  [.
-Creating a JSON Obiect :]
+1.  [.Creating a JSON Obiect :]

-2.  [.
-Accessing JSON Obiect Properties :]
+2.  [.Accessing JSON Obiect Properties :]

-3.  [.
-Nested JSON Obiects :]
+3.  [.Nested JSON Obiects :]

-4.  [.
-JSON Array of Obiects :]
+4.  [.JSON Array of Obiects :]

-5.  [.
-Converting TSON to String :]
+5.  [.Converting TSON to String :]

-6.  [.
-Parsing JSON String to Object :]
+6.  [.Parsing JSON String to Object :]

-7.  .
-Fetching JSON Data from URL ( using Fetch API
+7.  [.Fetching JSON Data from URL ( using Fetch API

-8.  [.
-Displaying JSON Data Dynamically in HTML :]
+8.  [.Displaying JSON Data Dynamically in HTML :]

-9.  [.
-Handling JSON Data in Forms :]
+9.  [.Handling JSON Data in Forms :]

-10. .
-[Stringifying and Parsing a More Complex Obiect]
+10. [.Stringifying and Parsing a More Complex Obiect]

-[1 1 .
-Filtering JSON Array Data :]
+11. [.Filtering JSON Array Data :]

-12. .
-[Updating JSON Object Properties :]
+12. [.Updating JSON Object Properties :]

-13. [.
-Removing a Propertv from JSON Object :]
+13. [.Removing a Propertv from JSON Object :]

-14. [Using JSON with Local Storage    :]
+14. [.Using JSON with Local Storage :]

-[1 5 .
-Handling TSON Date Strings :]
+15. [.Handling TSON Date Strings :]

-16. [.
-Using JSON in Asynchronous Functions :]
+16. [.Using JSON in Asynchronous Functions :]

-17. [.
-JSON Serialization with Custom Functions :]
+17. [.JSON Serialization with Custom Functions :]

-18. .
-Handling TSON Data from an API ( Using Axios
+18. [.Handling TSON Data from an API ( Using Axios

-19. [.
-Merging JSON Obiects :]
+19. [.Merging JSON Obiects :]

-20. [.
-Mappinz JSON Data to Another Structure :]
+20. [.Mappinz JSON Data to Another Structure :]

 [JayaScript vs iOuery : A Comprehensive ComparJSON]

 [JavaScript Overview]

 [Example of JavaScript Functionality :]